Maureque/GSoC_2019/README.md

 * [Proposal](https://docs.google.com/document/d/1AWXqUTV04J442NZ_AKBopjKIHw6nHYfSHJMrCvnZSK0/edit?usp=sharing)

+## Introduction
+Having two layer in a View, one point layer and one polygon layer.
+Create a script in Jython that will find if a point is inside a polygon and show a list of them.
+Create a new layer just with the points that are inside a polygon, and if a polygon doesn't have any point, create one in its centroid.

 ## Getting started

 Some comments and resources are included in order to help with gvSIG's downloading/launching process and test's downloading/running process.